a740g/Libxmp-64/README.md

 ## NOTES

-- This requires the latest version of [QB64-PE](https://github.com/QB64-Phoenix-Edition/QB64pe/releases)
+- This requires the latest version of [QB64-PE](https://github.com/QB64-Phoenix-Edition/QB64pe/releases/latest)
-- IT, XM, S3M & MOD support is built into [QB64-PE](https://github.com/QB64-Phoenix-Edition/QB64pe/releases/).
+- IT, XM, S3M & MOD support is built into [QB64-PE](https://github.com/QB64-Phoenix-Edition/QB64pe/releases/latest).
 The [miniaudio](https://miniaud.io/) backend in OB64-PE uses [Libxmp-lite](https://github.com/libxmp/libxmp/tree/master/lite).
 So, this is not technically not required
 - However, Libxmp-lite in QB64-PE does not support any other format other than IT, XM, S3M & MOD.
 Use this if you need to play those rare and obscure module formats
-- Help is needed to build Linux 32-bit and macOS 64-bit shared libraries from the latest Libxmp sources.
-Let me know if you can build and contribute.
-Or better, create a PR
+- Help is needed to build macOS 64-bit shared library from the latest Libxmp sources.
+Let me know if you can build and contribute